 We can calculate the control limits from the pre-intervention or post-intervention periods and select the limits that are tighter (meaning the difference between the UCL and the LCL is smaller).
 It so happens that the limits calculated from the pre-intervention period are tighter, making it the better basis for calculation.

 The first step is to sort pre-intervention data in order of length of exercise.
 This is shown in exhibit 9.3, in the last column of the table.
 Next, we calculate the median—the point at which one-half of the data (7 × .5 = 3.5, 3 points) is lower and one-half of the data (3 points) is above it.
-The fourth data point with value of 30 is the median; three data points are below it and three above it.
+The fourth data point with a value of 30 is the median; three data points are below it and three above it.
 Because the median is an actual data point, we include this point in the lower data set.
 To calculate the lower fourth, we calculate the halfway point for the first half of the data.
 When we include the median, we have four points in the lower data set.
 The 25 percent quartile is halfway between the second and third points—in other words, between 25 and 30, which is 27.5.

 To calculate the upper fourth, we calculate the halfway point for the upper half of the data.
 Again, because the median is an actual data point, we include this point in the upper data set.
 With the median, we have four data points from the median to the highest values.
 The upper fourth is between the fifth and sixth data points (between 35 and 40), and therefore its value is 37.5.
-The fourth spread is the difference between the upper and lower fourth, which is 37.5 ˗ 27.5 = 10.
+The fourth spread is the difference between the upper and lower fourth, which is 37.5 − 27.5 = 10.
 The fourth spread for the control limits calculated from post-intervention data is 18 points, which is why we will calculate control limits from pre-intervention data.
 The UCL is calculated as 37.5 + 1.5 × 10 = 52.5.
-The LCL is calculated as 27.5 ˗ 1.5 × 10 = 12.5.
+The LCL is calculated as 27.5 − 1.5 × 10 = 12.5.
 A chart of the data is provided in exhibit 9.4.

 [INSERT EXHIBIT; make image larger, please.
 Render in gray scale.
 Eliminate gray background (make transparent).
 Make upper red line dashes (then, to the right, smaller dashes), and label it UCL (but without that white box around it).
 Make lower red line dots (then, on the right, smaller dots), and label it LCL (but without the white box around it).
 Make blue line solid black.
 Make axis labels rom, not bold.]